 NH + Ghat Road

-Road quality: The NH48 stretch till Wai is excellent — four-lane highway, smooth tarmac, proper signage.
-After Wai, it narrows to two lanes as you start the ghat climb.
-The ghat road is well-paved but has sharp curves — our drivers take it steady.
+Road quality: The NH48 stretch till Wai is excellent: four-lane highway, smooth tarmac, proper signage.
+After Wai it narrows to two lanes as you start the ghat climb.
+The ghat road is well-paved but has sharp curves, so our drivers take it steady.
 If you're prone to motion sickness, sit in the front and keep the window cracked open during the ghat section.
 For another hill station closer to Pune, check out Pune to Lonavala (just 66 km).
-Or if you want a longer trip south, we also run the Pune to Satara route, which is on the same highway.
+Or if you want a longer trip south, we also run the Pune to Satara route, which is on the same highway, and the longer Pune to Kolhapur run further down NH48.

 Once you clear the tunnel and Katraj ghat, the highway opens up.
 The drive gets noticeably calmer after this.
 From here to Wai, it's smooth sailing on NH48.